native-api/cpython/Doc/library/tkinter.rst

    it.
    Tk uses Tcl's event queue to generate and process GUI events.

-   Since version 8.5, Tk also implements the
+   Since version 8.5, Tk implements the
    `Themed Tk (Ttk) <https://www.tcl.tk/man/tcl8.6/TkCmd/ttk_intro.htm>`_ family of widgets.
-   They are intended to be the new standard and are recommended for use in new code.
-The key improvement is they separate appearance and behavior logic and consolidate the former into a "theme".
-   This greately simplifies widget interface and configuration and gives a consistent and more modern and native look across different OSes.
+They feature much better, consistent and native look across different platforms by separating the appearance and behavior logic.
+   Ttk widgets are recommended for use in new code, with their regular counterparts mostly reserved for legacy code and special cases.
    Python bindings for Ttk are provided in a separate module, :mod:`tkinter.ttk`.